tylertravismya/cli/README.md

 ### Application Commands

-#### Generate 1 or More Applications
+#### Generate an Application

 ```
-apps_generate <yaml_file>
+app_generate <yaml_file>
 ```

-Generates one or more applications using the directives of a YAML file.
+Generates an application using the directives of a YAML file.
 This YAML files allows the listing of one ore more application directives including a model identifier, technology stack identifier, Git options and more.

 #### Example: